Münchener Freiheit (band)

 Münchener Freiheit (known sometimes simply as Freiheit) is a German pop and rock band that had released nineteen studio albums by 2016, four of which have gone gold.
-They are named after a square in the city of Munich in Germany, meaning "Munich freedom".
-It is considered part of the Neue Deutsche Welle musical movement.
+They are named after a square in the city of Munich, meaning "Munich freedom".
+They are considered part of the Neue Deutsche Welle musical movement.

 They are best known in the English-speaking world for their single "Keeping the Dream Alive".
 This song became a #14 hit single in the UK Singles Chart when released in December 1988, making Münchener Freiheit a one-hit wonder there.

+History

 The early years

 The band, composed of Stefan Zauner (vocals, keyboards), Aron Strobel (guitar and vocals), Rennie Hatzke (drums), Michael Kunzi (bass and vocals), and Alex Grünwald (keyboard), formed in the early 1980s.
 Their first album Umsteiger, released in 1982, was a rough-around-the-edges form of new wave showing an aggressive side to Zauner's otherwise smooth vocals.
 This was followed a year later by Licht, which took them in a more synthpop direction.
-The band's next album Herzschlag einer Stadt in 1984 was a more commercial new wave record which spawned a Top 30 hit in Germany, "Oh Baby".
+The band's next album Herzschlag einer Stadt in 1984 was a more commercial new wave record, which spawned a Top 30 hit in West Germany, "Oh Baby".